White House Announces Leading Practices Winners

-On Thursday, the White House announced the winners of their Leading Practices initiative, that they first outlined in April.
+On Thursday, the White House announced the winners of their Leading Practices initiative -- agencies that proactively attained a higher standard of transparency.

 The Leading Practices were designed to highlight examples where agencies have risen above the expectations set by the White House, and proactively attained a higher standard of transparency.
 (I participated in helping to establish the leading practices standards.)

 The winners are a collection of some of the best transparency work being done at federal agencies, with HHS taking the slot for transparency (quite deservingly).
 These winners are a nice counterpart to the White House page on Open Government Highlights.